HaileeBui/Chat-Server-Client/README.md

 The project includes server part and client part.
 Server is built on IntelliJ IDEA with port 3000.
-Client is built in Android Stuido with a socket connected to port 3000
+Client is built in Android Studio with a socket connected to port 3000

 In general, users have to register a username to start.
 In order to send message, user types into chatbox and press send.